Tether (USDT) Price Hits $1.00 on Top Exchanges

 Buying and Selling Tether

-It is usually not currently possible to purchase alternative cryptocurrencies such as Tether directly using U.S. dollars.
-Investors seeking to trade Tether should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tether directly using US dollars.
+Investors seeking to trade Tether should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tether using one of the exchanges listed above.

 Receive News & Updates for Tether Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tether and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.